grahamhaug/LarionovLabComputationalScripts/starterpack/readme.txt

   a. untar python-3.9.5.tgz: "tar -xvf python-3.9.5.tgz"
   b. make a local directory in your $HOME to store the new version of python in (TACC uses an older version; this install will supercede):
       ex: 'mkdir /home1/yourpath/Python_3.9.5'
+      move into the untarred directory (not the one you just made)

   c. use './configure --prefix=PathToYourCreatedDirectory' ex: './configure --prefix=home1/05793/rdg758/Python_3.9.5'
   d. 'make'
   e. 'make install'